 Seven years after the first timber house, the second one was built in the Hermitage.
 The design and construction of the building is based on the first house.
 Here, too, the roof pitch is adapted to the slope and the wooden façade is aligned horizontally.
 One difference to the first building is that this one stands on pillars that rise two metres above the ground.
 This created an open space below the wooden construction that provides shade in summer.
 The use is also different.
 The house is purely a sleeping house, consisting of three small bedrooms.
 Together with the pergola, which consists of a kitchen, a living room and two bathrooms, the building forms one unit.

 The Hermitage Sykaminea is situated in an olive grove on the slope of Mount Lepetymnos on the island of Lesvos, GREECE.
+It is a quiet, non-curated artist retreat in Greece for self-organised groups.
+Hermitage Sykaminea offers long-term retreat space on Lesvos.
 It was founded in 2016 as place for retreat.
 Between 2020-22 IT has been restructured.
 It became a gathering point for crafts, architecture, design and arts.
-In addition to offering the space to groups over the summer months, the Hermitage initiates workshops and seminars in collaboration with partners.
 Over the winter months utilitarian objects from wood, wool and ceramics are manufactured.

 PERGOLA